KARNATISAITHARUN/documentation/using-inspect-protect/protect-java/jvm-based-environments.md

 The ShiftLeft Microagent is a lightweight agent that runs in-memory within the JVM of each app you want to monitor and protect using ShiftLeft.
 Once started, the microagent periodically pushes runtime data and metrics to the proxy server.

 If the `--analyze` flag was not provided, the microagent requires the `shiftleft.json` file that is generated during analysis.
-The `shiftleft.json` file contains the License and SPR ID which are required parameters that must be passed using the `shiftleft.json` file.
+The `shiftleft.json` file contains the Access Token and SPR ID which are required parameters that must be passed using the `shiftleft.json` file.

 By default the microagent expects the `shiftleft.json` file to be in the working directory where you run the application.
 If you are running the application in an environment different from where you performed analysis, copy `shiftleft.json` to the working directory where the application is run.